How to Find College Scholarships

 BigFuture by The College Board: Every year The College Board conducts a Survey of Financial Aid Programs.
-You can benefit from this work by searching through their information on scholarships, other financial aid and internships from more than 2,200 programs, totaling nearly $6 billion.
+You can benefit from this work by searching through their information on scholarships, other financial aid, and internships from more than 2,200 programs, totaling nearly $6 billion.
 Enter as much information as you can to find the most possible matches.

-- U.S. Department of Education: This listing of state grant agencies provides information on grants, scholarships, and other financial aid for college students available from the state level, including federally-supported state programs such as Byrd scholarships and LEAP (Leveraging Educational Assistance Partnership) grants.
+U.S. Department of Education: This listing of state grant agencies provides information on grants, scholarships, and other financial aid for college students available from the state level, including federally-supported state programs such as Byrd scholarships and LEAP (Leveraging Educational Assistance Partnership) grants.

-- Scholarships.com: This is a free service that has already helped students search 3.7 million local, state and national college scholarships and grants worth over $19 billion.
+Scholarships.com: This is a free service that has already helped students search 3.7 million local, state and national college scholarships and grants worth over $19 billion.

-- CollegeNet.com: Search a $1.6 billion scholarship base by keyword if you already have a starting point or by personal profile and let them match scholarships to you.
+CollegeNet.com: Search a $1.6 billion scholarship base by keyword if you already have a starting point or by personal profile and let them match scholarships to you.

-- Fastweb: Includes featured scholarships, scholarship tips, scholarship deadlines and even a $2000 Niche No Essay Scholarship.
-Get matched to scholarships based on your strengths, interests and skills.
+Fastweb: Includes featured scholarships, scholarship tips, scholarship deadlines and even a $2,000 Niche No-Essay Scholarship.
+Get matched to scholarships based on your strengths, interests, and skills.

-- Cappex: Uncover information on millions of dollars in scholarships from colleges, universities, private companies, and foundations.
+Cappex: Uncover information on millions of dollars in scholarships from colleges, universities, private companies, and foundations.
 They also have a one-click application for certain opportunities.